dtcenter/MET/docs/Users_Guide/config_options.rst

   * FCST to interpolate/smooth the forecast field.

-  * "OBS" to interpolate/smooth the observation field.
+  * OBS to interpolate/smooth the observation field.

   * BOTH to interpolate/smooth both the forecast and the observation.